Itinerary Food Tour Bookings Taste Checklist

 Fast classic

-Hot dog culture sounds minor until you have one.
-This is one of the strongest “only in Chile” everyday foods.
+Hot dog culture sounds minor until you have one — avocado, tomato, mayo, the works.
+One of the strongest "only in Chile" everyday foods.
+She loves hot dogs, so this one is for her.
+Dominó is the canonical chain, locations everywhere in Santiago.

 Sopaipillas with pebre